RZME/Predicting-soccer-player-market-value/README.md

  This is a private repository dedicated to my project.
- Next to the .py dedicated for data science purposes, data-visualization scripts & data, it also contains a scraper that scrapes Transfermarkt and SoFIFA in order to create a comprehensive dataset.
+ Next to the .py dedicated for data science purposes, data-visualization scripts & data, it also contains a scraper that scrapes https://www.transfermarkt.com/ and https://sofifa.com/ in order to create a comprehensive dataset.

  This research uses the Transfermarkt's market value estimate